25prabhu10/notes/docs/Concepts/AWS/AWS_CloudFormation.md

 ## What are conditions used for?

-- Conditions are used to control the creation of resources or outputs based on a condition.
+- Conditions are used to control the creation of resources or outputs based on a condition
 - Conditions can be whatever you want them to be, but common ones are:
   - Environment (dev / test / prod)
   - AWS Region